 - Repeat until filled, or until we hit a customizable maximum price

 By slowly moving up our bid, we can be patient and get filled at the best price the market is willing to sell at across a customizable time window.
 Helium will automatically maximize the wait time between orders in order to get filled by market close.
 Users can link their TD account to have their orders automatically placed with Helium Trader.
 Helium takes no responsibility in any way and is for informational purposes only.

 For options spreads, Helium will leg in first with the long option(s), then with the short option(s).
 For the short leg, everything is exactly the same, except the direction is reversed (eg we start by placing sell limit orders above the asking price and adjust downwards).

 Bidding end: This is the maximum proportion of the bid-ask spread that you are willing to pay.
 A Long Option Max Bid value of 0.5 means bidding will stop at the mid price, and a value of 1 means that bidding will stop at the ask price (bid price for selling options).
 Higher values will result in a higher likelihood of getting filled, but at potentially less attractive prices.

 Sizing: Easily scale the number of options contracts for each leg of the trade.

 Early profit taking percent: Increase the likelihood of success by opportunistically taking profits.
 For long options, this is the percent of the initial debit payed.
-For short options, this is the percent of the inital credit received.
-After opening the trade, Helium will execute a good-till-filled order to close the position at the desired profit target.
+For debit spreads, this is the percent of max gain.
+For short options spreads, this is the percent of the inital credit received.
+After opening the trade, Helium will wait a day to avoid the unamerican PTD rule, then execute a good-till-filled order to close the position at the desired profit target.

 Helium users will receive a summary email once submission is complete: